 The Bill Reid Gallery of Northwest Coast Art is a gallery with a small, yet exceptional collection of West Coast art, including wood carvings, bronze works, paintings, Indigenous masks, gold jewellery and sculptures in other mediums.

-It’s not a large gallery, and can take between 15 minutes and an hour to go through, all depending on your interest in Bill Reid and Canadian First Nations art.
+It’s not a large gallery, and can take between 15 minutes to an hour to go through, all depending on your interest in Bill Reid and Canadian First Nations art.
 There are a couple of short films to see and the main exhibit changes every six months.

 Art featured at the gallery includes major works by Bill Reid, as well as a variety of contemporary work by other Northwest Coast artists.